Get Help from Bob Vila

 Two common types of DIY lead test kits can be found in most hardware and paint stores: rhodizonate-based kits and sulfide-based kits.
 The type you choose will depend on the color of paint you’re testing.
 Rhodizonate kits are known to give false positives on red and pink paints, while sulfide kits are known to give inaccurate results on dark paint.

-Once you’ve chosen the type of test that promises the most accurate results, you’ll find that most kits of either kind facilitate several tests for less than $100, which is considerably cheaper than hiring someone to perform the test for you.
+Once you’ve chosen the type of test that promises the most accurate results, you’ll find that most kits of either kind facilitate several tests for less than $100, which is considerably cheaper than hiring someone to test for lead paint on your behalf.

-On each wall, windowsill, or baseboard where you’re testing for lead, choose spots where the paint seems to be at its thickest (particularly if you suspect there are additional layers of paint underneath).
+On each wall, windowsill, or baseboard where you plan to test for lead paint, choose spots where the finish seems to be at its thickest (particularly if you suspect there are additional layers of paint underneath).
 Here, use a utility blade, or small, sharp knife to make a quarter-inch incision, slicing through the surface paint and revealing all the previous layers beneath it.

-Most lead test kits come with swabs that require precise handling in order to use each one correctly.
-Generally, the swabs must be pinched in two designated areas in order for the solid and liquid chemicals inside to mix together.
-Next, you’ll open the swab to reveal the soft tip and press down on the incision made in the paint for the length of time specified on the test’s packaging (usually a few seconds).
+Most lead test kits come with swabs that must be handled with precision in order to deliver accurate results.
+Generally, swabs are pinched in two designated areas so as to mix the solid and liquid chemicals inside.
+Next, open the swab to reveal the soft tip and press down on the incision made in the paint for the length of time specified on the test’s packaging (usually a few seconds).
 Apply pressure in a circular motion to make sure the swab has ample contact with each layer of exposed paint.

 Now, look for a sign.
 Many popular rhodizonate-based test swabs will turn red if lead is present, although red paint (even traces of it from a previous layer) can create a false positive.
 Sulfide-based kits will turn dark grey or black, which of course can create a false positive when dark paint is already present.
 Even if you choose the correct test kit for your visible paint, additional testing may be required depending on the colors you find underneath.